 To think that I just had my closet renovated a few months ago to make more room for clothes, it was somehow painful for me to see every inch of the space occupied by things I actually thought I needed, when in fact they were all just petty objects of this sad obsession.

 And this brings me to the final section of this reflection which is responsible hauling.
-The truth is, sometimes I find myself quite contradicting when it comes to my hobby as a beauty blogger and to my personal belief in moderation.
+The truth is, sometimes I find myself quite a contradiction when it comes to my hobby as a beauty blogger and to my personal belief in moderation.
 I know that when it comes to beauty blogging, one must embrace brands and products, and showcase shopping hauls every now and then.
 Obviously, shopping isn’t mandatory for anyone but one can not deny the invisible imposition of the beauty blogging culture to acquire items for content material.
 But you see, I simply can not swallow the fact that I have to buy to blog.

 When I started joining K-Beauty a few months ago, I actually bought quite a number of stuff, enough to last me for a year or two.
 Today, I couldn’t bring myself to buy more just because I know I still have a lot of items to use up.